My coaches are being harassed regularly, politics is affecting my training: Lovlina | Sports-Games

 The Indian team already has a strength and conditioning coach for helping out the pugilists during the Games.

+The IOA said it has taken cognisance of the concern raised by the pugilist from Assam. ''The matter of Ms. Gurung's accreditation was a late request received following the Birmingham 2022 Commonwealth Games Organising Committee's Delegation registration meeting with the national delegations. ''However, given the IOA places the convenience of the Indian athletes at the highest level, a special request has been made to the Birmingham 2022 Commonwealth Games Organising Committee on a priority basis to provide Ms. Gurung with the requisite accreditation,'' IOA acting president Anil Khanna said in a statement.

+The decision was arrived at during a special meeting convened by Khanna.

-Meanwhile, the Sports Authority of India (SAI) said it will ensure that a proper resolution is reached.
+The Sports Authority of India (SAI) had earlier said it would ensure that a proper resolution is reached.

 The BFI further stated that ''requirement of boxing with respect to coaches and support staff is a little different as there are multiple bouts, which could be one after another.